3. Config

 applyTo: row

-5.5.4. lookForAlignDelims: the delimiterRegEx and delimiterJustification feature¶
+3.5.3. lookForAlignDelims: the delimiterRegEx and delimiterJustification feature

 The delimiter alignment will, by default, align code blocks at the ampersand character.
-The behaviour is controlled by the delimiterRegEx
+The behaviour is controlled by the delimiterRegEx field within lookForAlignDelims; the default value is (?<!\\)(&)*, which can be read as: an ampersand, as long as it is not immediately preceded by a backslash.

 Warning

-which are necessary; if you intend to customise this field, then be sure to include them appropriately.
+Important: note the ‘capturing’ parenthesis in the (&) which are necessary; if you intend to customise this field, then be sure to include them appropriately.

-We demonstrate how to customise this with respect to the code given in Listing 107; the default output from latexindent.pl
+We demonstrate how to customise this with respect to the code given in Listing 100; the default output from latexindent.pl is given in Listing 101.

 \begin{tabbing}